hyunzi/ai-practice/week3-practice/data/devdocs/stripe/get-started/development-environment.md

 > The Debian build for the CLI is available on JFrog at https://packages.stripe.dev, which is not a domain owned by Stripe.
 When you visit this URL, it redirects you to the Jfrog artifactory list.

-> On April 5th, 2024, we changed Stripe CLI?™s GPG key to install the Stripe CLI through apt.
-If you configured the public key before April 5th, you?™ll encounter this error:
+> On April 5th, 2024, we changed Stripe CLI?ï¿½s GPG key to install the Stripe CLI through apt.
+If you configured the public key before April 5th, you?ï¿½ll encounter this error:
 >
 > ```
 W: An error occurred during the signature verification.
 The repository is not updated and the previous index files will be used.
 GPG error: https://packages.stripe.dev/stripe-cli-debian-local stable InRelease: The following signatures were invalid: EXPKEYSIG DEEBD57F917C83E3 Stripe <security@stripe.com>